 We introduce a novel Bayesian method that directly models the full equatorial–polar thermal gradient from sparse geological and ecological proxy data.
 The structure of our model ensures unbiased estimation of latitudinal temperature gradients even when sampling of the underlying data is spatially biased and incomplete.
 By placing informative priors on key model parameters, we are able to include physical constraints – and other prior knowledge – to ensure realistic estimates, even at low sample sizes.
 Ultimately, our model mitigates the influence of spatial and sampling bias in global temperature reconstructions.

 As a case study, we apply this new method to the proxy record of the early Eocene climatic optimum, a time of particular relevance for assessing the potential climatic futures of Earth in the face of current global warming.
-Our modeling of the early Eocene sea surface temperature gradient integrates the geochemical and ecological proxy record, and confirms a shallow thermal gradient that was more different from the modern climate than predicted by most earlier reconstructions.
+Our modelling of the early Eocene sea surface temperature gradient integrates the geochemical and ecological proxy record, and confirms a shallow thermal gradient that was more different from the modern climate than predicted by most earlier reconstructions.

 This is, to our knowledge, the first Bayesian method developed to explicitly model the latitudinal temperature gradient, and the first fully quantitative study combining the early Eocene geochemical and ecological proxy records.